How website’s countdown timer works: Can you bypass it?

 JavaScript functionality

-JavaScript is then used to calculate the time difference and update the HTML elements:
+JavaScript takes care of calculating the time left and updating the HTML elements:

 const endTime = new Date('December 31, 2023 23:59:59').getTime();